Phyrra/javasql/README.md

 ## JPA ##

-There is the possbility to create java objects from a database schema.
+There is the possibility to create Java objects from a database schema.

 	TSqlConnection connection = new TSqlConnection(link, user, password);